Poland in antiquity

-The years 375–500 CE constituted the (pre-Slavic) Migration Period (D and E).
+The years 375–500 AD constituted the (pre-Slavic) Migration Period (D and E).

 Beginning in the early 4th century BC, Celts established a number of settlement centers.
 Most of these were in what is now southern Poland, which was at the outer edge of their expansion.
 Through their highly developed economy and crafts, they exerted lasting cultural influence disproportional to their small numbers in the region.

 Expanding and moving out of their homeland in Scandinavia and Northern Germany, Germanic peoples lived in Poland for several centuries, during which period many of their tribes also migrated outward to the south and east (see Wielbark culture).
 With the expansion of the Roman Empire, the Germanic tribes came under Roman cultural influence.
 Some written remarks by Roman authors that are relevant to the developments on Polish lands have been preserved; they give additional insight when compared with the archeological record.
 In the end, as the Roman Empire was nearing its collapse and the nomadic peoples invading from the east destroyed, damaged, or destabilized the various extant Germanic cultures and societies, the Germanic tribes left Central and Eastern Europe for the safer and wealthier western and southern parts of the European continent.

 The northeast corner of today's Poland was and remained populated by Baltic tribes.
 They were at the outer limits of the significant cultural influence of the Roman Empire.